Greek in Australia explained

 Origin

-The Greco-Australian dialect is based on the Greek language, which is spoken by approximately 13.5 million people worldwide.[4]
-The Greco-Australian dialect is thought to have originated upon the immigration of Greeks to Australia.
+The Greek spoken in Australia is based on standard Greek, which is spoken by approximately 13.5 million people worldwide.[3]
+The Greek Australian varieties have originated upon the immigration of Greeks to Australia.
 Most Greek immigrants were unable to speak English proficiently, so adopted some English words into their language in order to better communicate with Australian residents.
 It is also thought that these adoptions were made to help clear communication between Greek immigrants and their children, who were predominantly Greek speakers.[1]

-The development of the Greco-Australian dialect is attributed to the influence of the English language on Greek speakers in Australia.
-Most Greek Australians have not abandoned the Greek language, despite some being second or third-generation Australians.[5]
-The Greco-Australian dialect has also eased the learning of the Greek language for the Greek diaspora.
+The development of the Greek varieties in Australia is attributed to the influence of the English language on Greek speakers in Australia.
+Most Greek Australians have not abandoned the Greek language, despite some being second or third-generation Australians.
+Greco-Australian has also eased the learning of the Greek language for the Greek diaspora.
 The mix of the Greek and English languages is sometimes credited to factors including the dominance of the English language in Australia, the Australian educational system, interracial marriages, Greek institutions in Australia and the Greek Orthodox Church of Australia.
-Ethnic segregation between Greek immigrants and Anglo-Celtic Australians may have also forced Greeks to adopt more English words in order to merge into Australian society.[6]
+Ethnic segregation between Greek immigrants and Anglo-Celtic Australians may have also forced Greeks to adopt more English words in order to merge into Australian society.

 Example words